MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/GetRSSFeedsonKaizala/Display RSS Feeds in Kaizala groups.md

 This sample will help, an admin user to add RSS feeds to Kaizala groups.
 This card has 3 fields in chat card view- Card title(Ex- Business News), Image, Feed title ( Title of the News Feed).
 Tapping on the card will take you to web view within Kaizala.

- >Note: Only whitelisted RSS feed URL's open within kaizala, if not, the content would be directed to a browser.
+ >Note: Only whitelisted RSS feed URL's open within Kaizala, if not, the content would be directed to a browser.

 <img src="/Articles/Business%20Solutions/Corporate%20communications/GetRSSFeedsonKaizala/GetRSSFeedsOnKaizalaImages/1.png" alt="Chat card view Logo" width="400" />